 If you are able to schedule your appointment online, please do.
-If you are able to pay for your appointment ahead of time using our new contactless payment option, please do so here.
+If you are able to pay for your appointment ahead of time using our new contactless payment option, you can do so here.

-We know that online options don’t work for everybody -- but we need everybody who CAN use them to please do so, because they help us a lot!
+We know that online options don’t work for everybody, but they help us a lot!

 All acupuncturists will wash/disinfect their hands in between treating patients and touching surfaces.